Continuous Noise Model for Quantum Circuits: Quantum Circuits Studied

 \subsection{Stabilizer Code Circuits}

 First, we study circuits based on the $[[5,1,3]]$ and $[[7,1,3]]$ stabilizer codes from Refs.~\cite{Laflamme96,Steane96}.
 In general, a stabilizer code of the form $[[n,k,d]]$ encodes $k$ logical qubits into $n$ physical qubits and can correct up to $\lfloor (d-1)/2 \rfloor$ arbitrary single-qubit errors on each encoded logical qubit.
 These are minimal codes that correct any single-qubit error, and are standard examples within the stabilizer formalism \cite{Gottesman1997,Terhal2015,BRADSHAW2026170353}.
-The circuit structure used throughout this work is shown in Fig.~\ref{generalcircuit}.
-This general circuit begins by encoding the physical qubits into an entangled state, the logical qubit, followed by the sequential application of multiple logical Hadamard gates to amplify the effect of noise.
-It concludes with a single round of syndrome measurement, decoding, and error correction, as described in standard quantum error-correction protocols \cite{Terhal2015,BRADSHAW2026170353}.
-The final state of the encoded qubits is then measured and classically post-processed.
+The circuit structure used throughout this work is shown in Figs.~\ref{generalcircuitec=0} and ~\ref{generalcircuitec=1}.
+These circuits begin by encoding $n$ physical qubits into an entangled state, the logical qubit in the case of Fig.~\ref{generalcircuitec=1}, followed by the sequential application of multiple logical Hadamard gates or circuits to amplify the effect of noise.
+Fig.~\ref{generalcircuitec=1} concludes with a single round of syndrome measurement, decoding, and error correction, as described in standard quantum error-correction protocols \cite{Terhal2015,BRADSHAW2026170353}.
+The final state of the data qubits is then measured and classically post-processed.

-Each circuit encodes one logical qubit in a non-fault-tolerant manner, as shown in Figs.~\ref{fig:513_circuits}a and~\ref{fig:713_circuits}a.
-It's worth noting that the notations of gates and circuits are from the standard literature, such as Ref.~\cite{Nielsen_Chuang_2010}.
+Figs.~\ref{generalcircuitec=0} and ~\ref{generalcircuitec=1} encode one logical qubit in a non-fault-tolerant manner, as shown in Figs.~\ref{fig:513_circuits}a and~\ref{fig:713_circuits}a.
+The notations for gates and circuits are from the standard literature, such as Ref.~\cite{Nielsen_Chuang_2010}.
 This encoding method applies single- and two-qubit gates between the qubits within the same block (the physical qubits of the encoded qubit), resulting in a non-transversal circuit, which in turn is non-fault-tolerant \cite{Terhal2015}.
 After encoding, a sequence of $m$ logical operations is applied within the code space.
 To probe noise accumulation with circuit depth, $m$ consecutive logical Hadamard gates are applied.

 The logical Hadamard exchanges the logical computational and $X$ bases,

 where $\ket{\pm_L} = (\ket{0_L} \pm \ket{1_L})/\sqrt{2}$.
 Implementations of the logical Hadamard for both codes are shown in Figs.~\ref{fig:513_circuits}b and~\ref{fig:713_circuits}b, respectively.
 For the $[[5,1,3]]$ code, the logical Hadamard requires a combination of physical Hadamard gates and SWAP operations, making it non-transversal.
 For the $[[7,1,3]]$ code, the logical Hadamard consists solely of physical Hadamard gates, and is therefore transversal.